Posts

 Image

-We were in awe the first time we walked the dog down our street.
+We were in awe the first time we walked Melody down our street.
 Picture postcard houses everywhere.
-This place was built in the 1500s and it's done well to stay up that long!
-All the vertical timbers are load-bearing rather than the decorative fascia boards you see in later-built places.
-How 'organic' is the level of that floor?
-A side view gives another perspective Outside is a well that's still usable.
-And the house next door The pussy cat in the window A lot of cottages were built to house the staff serving the owners of the Croxton Manor.
-A lot of these places still have their traditional thatched rooves which have a life expectancy of 30 years before the replacement of sections are required.
-'Rose Cottage' 'Orchard Cottage' 'The Old Appleyard' 'Chef's Cottage' 'Honeysuckle Cottage' Downs Barn (Where we are) Off on a dog walk.
-A curious young bull in a field along the walk.
-And a close-up of his cousin Whatever Max was sa...
+This place was built in the 1500's and it's done well to stay up that long!
+All the vertical timbers are load-bearing rather than the decorative fascia boards you see in more recent places. the levels in the older places are quite 'organic' Another perspective - side view.
+Outside is a well that's still usable.
+And the house next door with exquisite thatch.
+The cat in the window added authenticity.
+A lot of cottages were built to house the staff serving the owners of Croxton Manor.
+A lot of these places still have their traditional thatched roofs which have a life expectancy of 30 years before replacement is required.
+'Rose Cottage' Just gorgeous!
+'Orchard Cottage' 'The Old Appleyard' 'Chef's Cottage' 'Honeysuckle Cottage' Downs Barn (Where we are.)
+Barn conversions are a bit of a thing in England.
+Some are simple and some,...

 53. Croxton - House and Pet Sitting - Episode 8